 • Your home cannot be lived in, due to fire or flood damage

-• You do not have any money left after your usual living costs
+• You do not have any money left after paying your usual living costs (happening over a long period of time)

 • You have serious ill health, including mental health conditions

-To apply for your council tax to be written off, you need to:
+To apply for your council tax arrears to be written off, you need to:

 • Quote Section 13A Local Government Finance Act 1992